polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ]
 ```

-This section is defining the features of your runtime crate, and as you can imagine, each module crate has a similar configuration defining the default feature for the crate, and what features should be used on downstream dependencies when that feature is enabled.
-The snippet above should be read as:
+This second line defines the `default` features of your runtime crate as `std`.
+You can imagine, each module crate has a similar configuration defining the default feature for the crate.
+Your feature will determine the features that should be used on downstream dependencies.
+For example, the snippet above should be read as:

 > The default feature for this Substrate runtime is `std`.
 When `std` feature is enabled for the runtime, `parity-codec`, `primitives`, `client`, and all the other listed dependencies should use their `std` feature too.